Abstract

 Introduction

 In the mammalian retina, a rapid and coordinated immune response to infection or injury is important for maintaining tissue homeostasis.
-This is especially critical in the eye since mature retinal neurons do not typically regenerate, resulting in long-term functional losses for the host.1,2 The retina is considered immune-privileged and is equipped with a resident population of innate immune cells including microglia.3,4 Under homeostatic conditions, microglia are distributed primarily in the inner retina, residing within nerve fiber layer (NFL), inner plexiform layer (IPL) and outer plexiform layers (OPL).5,6, generally avoiding the nuclear layers of the retina.
-Microglia tile the retina and like their counterparts in the brain, exhibit long, thin cellular processes that continually probe the neuro-glial microenvironment.4,7,8
+This is especially critical in the eye since mature retinal neurons do not typically regenerate, resulting in long-term functional losses for the host.1,2 The retina is considered immune-privileged and is equipped with a resident population of innate immune cells including microglia.3,4 In healthy retina, microglia are distributed primarily in the inner retina, residing within nerve fiber layer (NFL), inner plexiform layer (IPL) and outer plexiform layers (OPL).5,6, generally avoiding the nuclear layers.
+Microglia tile the retina and like their counterparts in the brain, exhibit long, thin processes that continually probe the neuro-glial microenvironment.4,7,8

-In addition to phagocytosing debris9,10, regulating synaptic maintenance11,12 and removing dead tissue13,14, microglia can secrete chemokines to recruit other leukocytes to help fight infection and repair damaged tissue.4,15–17 For a number of injuries, one of the first systemic responders recruited and activated by microglia are neutrophils.18,19 Neutrophils comprise a large fraction of leukocytes in murine blood (7.4 – 33.9%, “young” C57BL/6J mice20).
-They assist in maintaining tissue homeostasis by neutralizing foreign agents, regulating the immune response, and processing dead tissue via phagocytosis21,22.
-Beyond these well-known functions, they are also implicated in becoming activated in conditions of shock and trauma23.
+In addition to phagocytosing debris9,10, regulating synaptic maintenance11,12 and removing dead tissue13,14, microglia can secrete chemokines to recruit other leukocytes to help fight infection and repair damaged tissue.4,15–17 For many injuries, one of the first systemic responders recruited and activated by microglia are neutrophils.18,19 Neutrophils comprise a large fraction of leukocytes in murine blood (7.4 – 33.9%, “young” C57BL/6J mice20).
+They assist in maintaining tissue homeostasis by neutralizing foreign agents, regulating the immune response, and phagocytosing dead tissue21,22.
 Under inflammatory conditions, the spatiotemporal interplay between microglia and neutrophils is poorly understood.
-A missed window of interaction is highly problematic in histological study where a single time point only reveals a snapshot of the temporally complex immune response, which changes dynamically over time.
+A missed window of interaction is highly problematic in histological study where a single time point reveals a snapshot of the temporally complex immune response, which changes dynamically over time.
 Here, we use in vivo imaging to overcome these constraints.

-Documenting interactions between immune cells in the retina over time has been challenged by insufficient resolution and contrast to visualize single immune cells in the living eye.
-Recently, advances in AOSLO imaging have provided micron-level resolution and enhanced contrast for imaging individual immune cells in the retina7,24, and do so without requiring extrinsic dyes.
-This is achieved by using near infrared (NIR) light, to which the eye is less sensitive, and combining this with phase-contrast approaches25–27.
-In addition, AOSLO provides multi-modal information from confocal reflectance, phase-contrast and fluorescence modalities, which can reveal a variety of cell types simultaneously in the living eye.
-Here, we used confocal AOSLO (<6 µm axial resolution28,29) to track changes in reflectance at cellular scale.
-Phase-contrast AOSLO provides detail on vascular wall, single blood cells30–32, PR somata33, highly translucent retinal cells, and is particularly suited to image resident and systemic immune cells.7,24 Simultaneous fluorescence imaging provides the ability to study fluorescently-labeled cells26,29,34 and exogenous dyes30,35 throughout the living retina.
-These modalities used in combination have recently provided detailed images of the retinal response to a model of human uveitis.24,36 Together, these innovations now provide a platform to visualize, for the first time, the dynamic interplay between many immune cell types, each with a unique role in tissue inflammation.
+Documenting immune cell interactions in the retina over time has been challenged by insufficient resolution and contrast to visualize single cells in the living eye.
+The microscopic size of immune cells requires exceptional resolution for detection.
+Recently, advances in AOSLO imaging have provided micron-level resolution and enhanced contrast for imaging individual immune cells in the retina and without requiring extrinsic dyes7,23.
+AOSLO provides multi-modal information from confocal reflectance, phase-contrast and fluorescence modalities, which can reveal a variety of cell types simultaneously in the living eye.
+Here, we used confocal AOSLO to track changes in reflectance at cellular scale.
+Phase-contrast AOSLO provides detail on highly translucent retinal structures such as vascular wall, single blood cells27–29, PR somata30, and is well-suited to image resident and systemic immune cells.7,23 Fluorescence AOSLO provides the ability to study fluorescently-labeled cells25,31,32 and exogenous dyes27,33 throughout the living retina.
+These modalities used in combination have recently provided detailed images of the retinal response to a model of human uveitis.23,34 Together, these innovations now provide a platform to visualize, for the first time, the dynamic interplay between many immune cell types, each with a unique role in tissue inflammation.
 We combine these innovative modalities with conventional histology as well as commercial OCT to reveal the progressive nature of the cellular response to acute retinal injury.

 Methods